About Tim and Gina

-Their agency grew quickly, and in November of 2016, Aware was chosen to provide community care in an independent senior living community.
-Tim and Gina soon realized that because community care runs very differently than traditional home care, it required a different technology solution – and no such solution was currently available.
+Their agency grew quickly, and in November of 2016, Aware was chosen to provide community based home care in an independent senior living community.
+Tim and Gina soon realized that because community based home care runs very differently than traditional home care, it required a different technology solution – and no such solution was currently available.

 Aware Senior Care was recognized with numerous awards over the years, including Home Care Pulse’s Leader in Excellence award for three consecutive years (2018-2020), the Cary Chamber of Commerce’s Small Business of the Year award (2017 and 2019) and the Triangle Business Journal Family Business of the Year honors in 2019.
 The agency, a multi-million-dollar business, had 12 full-time office staff and 165 caregivers when Tim and Gina sold it in December 2020.

-Community care is different from traditional home care, where one caregiver provides service to one client at a time in their home for periods ranging from an hour to 24/7 live-in care.
+Community based home care is different from traditional home care, where one caregiver provides service to one client at a time in their home for periods ranging from 4 hours to 24/7 live-in care.

-Though the tasks the caregivers perform in community care are the same as traditional home care, caregiver assignments were very different (see illustration below).
+Though the tasks the caregivers perform in community based home care are the same as traditional home care, caregiver assignments were very different (see illustration below).

 Traditional Home Care